 To determine if the Blue Cash Everyday Card is actually your best option, I decided to do a little comparison between two cards that are likely alternatives for the consumer who is considering this card.

-If your spending is sporadic and spans many different spending categories, a 2% cash back card like the Citi Double Cash may be the simplest way for you to get a good return on your purchases.
+If your spending is sporadic and spans many different spending categories, a 2% cash back card like the card_name may be the simplest way for you to get a good return on your purchases.

 In this scenario of the Blue Cash Everyday versus the Citi Double Cash, the 3% supermarket reward is the only area in which the Amex card will consistently out-earn the set 2% that you’ll get with the Double Cash on all purchases (1% when you buy, 1% when you pay for those purchases.
 To earn cash back, pay at least the minimum due on time.).

 To help understand the impact of a steady 2% return vs. the Blue Cash Everyday’s category bonus approach, here are a few monthly spending samples: